 Bind CEN

-Current Account: If you select this option, you must specify a CEN instance that belongs to your account.
-When you create the IPsec-VPN connection, the system associates the IPsec-VPN connection with the transit router in the region of the CEN instance.
+Same Account: If you select this option, specify a Cloud Enterprise Network (CEN) instance that belongs to your account.
+When the IPsec-VPN connection is created, the system automatically attaches it to the transit router in the current region of the CEN instance.

-Cross Account: If you select this option, the IPsec-VPN connection is not associated with a transit router after the connection is created.
-After you grant permissions on the IPsec-VPN connection to a transit router within another account, you can associate the IPsec-VPN connection with the transit router.
+Cross Account: If you select this option, the IPsec-VPN connection is not attached to a transit router by default after it is created.
+On the IPsec-VPN connection product page, grant cross-account authorization.
+Then, attach the IPsec-VPN connection to a transit router in another account.

-If you do not grant the permissions, the IPsec-VPN connection can be associated only with a transit router within your account.
+If cross-account authorization is not granted, the IPsec-VPN connection can be attached only to a transit router that belongs to your account.

 CEN Instance ID

-Select the ID of the CEN instance to which the transit router belongs.
+Select the CEN instance to which the transit router belongs.

-The system displays the ID and CIDR block of the transit router that is created by the CEN instance in the current region.
-The IPsec-VPN connection will be associated with the transit router.
+The system displays the instance ID and CIDR block of the transit router that is created by the CEN instance in the current region.
+The IPsec-VPN connection will be attached to the transit router.

-NoteYou must configure this parameter only when Bind CEN is set to Current Account.
+NoteThis parameter is required only when Bind CEN is set to Same Account.

 Routing Mode